atikurajib/atikurajib/README.md

 ✍️   I write for a popular technology blog that publishes community troubleshooting, tutorials and technical updates.

-🌱   My development skills include SDLC, SRS, C/C++, Java, DSA, OOP, and many more.
+🌱   My development skills include Agile, Java, DSA, and many more.
 Now I am developing more skills to give better service to the software world.

 🐢   You can follow me on [LinkedIn](https://www.linkedin.com/in/atikurajib) and [Instagram](https://www.instagram.com/atikurajib).
 Or send me an email at atikurajib@gmail.com